ChrisDuffley/stationPlaylist/addonuserguide.md

 Q. From 2023, can I use the add-on on Windows versions prior to Windows 10?

 Windows 7 and 8.x are out of support from Microsoft from January 2023.
 You can use the add-on on these Windows releases but note that support will not be provided.
 Add-on 23.01 and later will not install on unsupported Windows releases, and version 25.05 no longer supports Windows 7 and 8.

+Q. Will the add-on work with 64-bit NVDA?

+Yes to an extent.
+NV Access and contributors are working on 64-bit NVDA, and testing shows some parts of the SPL ad-on will work on it.
+The biggest limitation is inability to review track and encoder data, and work is ongoing to resolve this issue.

 Q. What are update channels?